|

 8. French Dine Late

 French people eat both lunch and dinner late.
 Dinner is considered the most extended meal of the day.
 Thus, Most French cafes and restaurants will be closed before seven or even eight o’clock in the evening.
-When you visit a French restaurant for dinner, you may end up finishing your meal at ten or eleven o’clock at night.
-French restaurants give long gaps between each curse.
-If you are not up for long dinner experiences (a must-have!), try to reserve something a little earlier in more touristy spots.

 9. Tipping In France is Up To You